 “When I was taking previous courses, I learned a lot, but there’s a gap of what I learned and what the industry wants us to learn.
 This project gave me the chance to see what the industry cares about,” she said.
 “Without this project, it might have taken five or 10 years of working in the field to really make sense of what I learned.”

-That’s the advantage of the Field Consulting Program, Mithani said.
+That’s the advantage of the Industry Capstone Program, Mithani said.
 The program, he said, “works as a high knowledge, high impact consulting arrangement that combines the creativeness of academic experience with the practicality of professional experience.
 Students are expected to propose expert solutions to real organizations seeking change.

 “This requires students to not only capitalize on their academic work in believing that once they have all the pieces of the puzzle in place, things can start working, but they work closely with the people who are eager to translate their ideas into action.”